MrEMU/Proxer_to_MAL_Import/README.md

 There are still some issues with this project:

-1. Since Proxer.me does not provide a native solution to export the watchlist, the procedure to get the source files ``anime_list.txt`` and ``ratings_raw.txt`` is rather complicated.
-2. As the MAL API is still in beta, the number of requests is artificially limited to 12 per minute (or one every 5 seconds).
+1. As the MAL API is still in beta, the number of requests is artificially limited to 12 per minute (or one every 5 seconds).
 Otherwise, the API will block the requests because of TooManyRequests.
-3. As there are some differences in names, one has to look through the ``maml_import.xml`` file for errors and fix them manually.
+2. As there are some differences in names, one has to look through the ``maml_import.xml`` file for errors and fix them manually.

 ## License